ros2/ros2_documentation/source/Tutorials/Launch-Files/Using-ROS2-Launch-For-Large-Projects.rst

 Collectively, there is a number of ROS parameters that affect the behavior and appearance of these nodes.

 ROS 2 launch file allows us to define all this in one place.
-By the end of a tutorial, launching the ``launch_turtlesim.launch.py`` in the ``launch_tutorial`` package will bring up everything required for the turtles to follow each other.
+By the end of a tutorial, you will build the ``launch_turtlesim.launch.py`` launch file in the ``launch_tutorial`` package.
+This launch file will bring up different nodes responsible for simulation of two turttlesim simulations, starting TF broadcasters and listener, laoding parameters, and launching an RViz configuration.
 In this tutorial, we'll go over this launch file and all related features used.

 Top-level organization
 ----------------------

-On a top-level, we would like launch files to be as reusable as possible.
+One of the aims in the process of writing launch files should be making them as reusable as possible.
+This could be done by clustering related nodes and configurations into separate launch files.
+Afterwards, a top-level launch file dedicated to a specific configuration could be written.

-In this case, moving between identical robots can be done without changing the launch files at all.
+This would allow moving between identical robots be done without changing the launch files at all.
-Even a change such as moving from the robot to a simulator can be done with only a few changes.
+Even a change such as moving from a real robot to a simulated one can be done with only a few changes.

-We'll go over how the launch file is structured to make this possible.
+We will now go over the top-level launch file structure that makes this possible.

-Firstly, we will create a top-level launch file that will call separate launch files.
+Firstly, we will create a launch file that will call separate launch files.
 To do this, let's create a ``launch_turtlesim.launch.py`` file in the ``/launch`` folder of our ``launch_tutorial`` package.

 .. code-block:: Python